Campus Faculty Association

 F. Campus Labor Coalition

-2. The Chairpersons of each of the standing committees will be appointed by, and serve at the pleasure of the President, with the approval of the Officers.
-They may be removed by the same procedure.
+2. The Chairpersons, or Co-Chairpersons, of each of the standing committees will be appointed by the President, upon nomination by the Committee on Nominations and Elections and approval of the Executive Committee and membership.
+They serve at the pleasure of the President and Executive Committee.
+They may be removed by a vote of the Executive Committee.

 3. Ad hoc committees, with the exception of the Committee on Nominations and Elections, may be appointed by the President, with the approval of the Executive Committee.
 Ad hoc committees will be dissolved upon completion of their appointed charge.